-In contrast to DEET, there are natural preparations based on the use of oils and mosquito repellent essential oils.
-Lavender’s Blitush cream contain several essential oils that have been found to be highly effective for insect repellents including:
+We all know the DEET mosquito repellent but there are other natural solutions based on the use of oils and mosquito repellent essential oils.
+Lavender’s Blitush Mosquito Repellent Cream contains several essential oils that have been found to be highly effective for insect repellents including:

-•Thyme Essential oil – substances produced from the Thyme essential oil have been found to effectively repel mosquitoes in people.
-Some have even shown more effective rejection than DEET and for a longer period of time.
+•Thyme Essential oil – substances coming from thyme repel mosquitoes effectively.
+It can work even better than DEET mosquito repellent.
+The oil lasts a longer period of time.
 (3)

-In most studies, the oils were found to be good for rejection but sometimes at a lesser level, or for a shorter period of time than the active ingredient in the standard mosquito repellent DEET.
+It’s important to remember that many studies show that the above oils are good for rejection but sometimes at a lesser level, or for a shorter period of time than the active ingredient in the standard mosquito repellent DEET.